Welcome to Perfecting Pilates. A brief introduction of what i offer:-

 Pilates, on the other hand, practices an almost constant flow of movement to relax any tense muscles, which in return strengthens muscles around the body.

-What area of the body does pilates target?
+What area of the body does Pilates target?

 When the core is strong, the frame of the body is supported.
 As a result, a strong core allows the neck, shoulders, and other surrounding muscles and joints to relax.